Bealby/lisa-fairfield/README.md

-<h1>LISA FAIREFILED - ACTRESS</h1>
+# LISA FAIREFILED - ACTRESS</h1>

 ---

-<p>The aim of this website is to promote and attract potential casting agents that are looking for roles
-in Adverts, Theatre and Film.
-Providing Lisa Fairfield the opportunity to catapult her career in the dexterous world of acting.</p>
+The aim of this website is to promote and attract potential casting agents that are looking for roles in Adverts, Theatre and Film.
+Providing Lisa Fairfield the opportunity to catapult her career in the dexterous world of acting.

 A live version can be found [here](https://bealby.github.io/Milestone-Project-1/)

 <br>

-<h1>UX</h1>
+# UX

 ---

-<p>Our client desires a website to seek out an agent, while being able to use the website on business
-cards and on email signatures.
-Once an agent is established the ultimate goal would be for it to lead to a producer.</p>
+Our client desires a website to seek out an agent, while being able to use the website on business cards and on email signatures.
+Once an agent is established the ultimate goal would be for it to lead to a producer.

 <br>

-<h3>STRATEGY</h3>
+## STRATEGY

-<p>The main focus of the website is to allure and attract potential casting agents and writers
-to seek Lisa Fairfield in a broad range of roles, including adverts, theatre and films.
-With the acting market being heavily competitive, the website needs to stand out from the crowd; be intuitive in gaining information; while exuding professionalism.</p>
+The main focus of the website is to allure and attract potential casting agents and writers to seek Lisa Fairfield in a broad range of roles, including adverts, theatre and films.
+With the acting market being heavily competitive, the website needs to stand out from the crowd; be intuitive in gaining information; while exuding professionalism.

-<p>It needs to work well on mobile devices while users are on the move, as well as working on
-tablets and desktop to allow for a more comfortable viewing in the office/ home.</p>
+It needs to work well on mobile devices while users are on the move, as well as working on tablets and desktop to allow for a more comfortable viewing in the office/ home.

 <br>

-- *”Producers and directors work under a lot of pressure.
-Searching for actors/ actresses will be a ruthless process”*
+- ”Producers and directors work under a lot of pressure.
+Searching for actors/ actresses will be a ruthless process”

-- *“Casting agents mainly seek information on: Naturalness, Personality, Professionalism, Well-rounded, Training”*
+- “Casting agents mainly seek information on: Naturalness, Personality, Professionalism, Well-rounded, Training”

-- *“To have an online presence so that casting directors, producers and directors who are interested can learn more about you.”*
+- “To have an online presence so that casting directors, producers and directors who are interested can learn more about you.”

 <br>